vokimon/apunts/computers/godot/concepts.md

 Resources can be serialized in a file.
 In that case `load(resourcepath)` obtains it.
+By default, they are stored along the scene, unless you specify them to be in a separate file.
+In this case, usual extension is `.tres`.

+## File system

+- Use unix slashes, case sensitive.
+	- If original development is done in windows, may cause problems
+	- Convention: always use lower case for files (naming and refering)
+- `res://' root for project resources.
+	- Whenever the `project.godot` is.
+	- `/` alias for `res://`
+	- This enables packaging, resources could be not in the system filesystem but in a tmp or memory.
+	- Read only in runtime (not developing)
+- `user://'
+	- Writable location for user files in the system
+	- In Linux: /home/myuser/.local/share/godot/myproject
+	- In Windows: %APPDATA%/myproject

 ## Debugging

 - We can use `print` function
+- `prints()` automatically separates parameters with spaces (like python print)
+- `print_rich()` uses bbcode to add ansi: `[b] [color=red] [/color] [/b]`
 - `push_error/warning()`: enables a stacktrace besides the error message
 - When in run, the running scene tree is availabe as 'Remote' tab in the scenen tree docker.
 	- You can fix it as the default shown in project settings.
 - "Always on top" option is good to keey the game in front and still being able to manipulate and inspect the editor interface.
+- `OS.is_debug_build():` to conditionally activate debug tools